 In the first year you will gain knowledge of architectural design and environmental principles which drive and enhance architectural thinking, and learn the evidence informed approach and the quantification skills enabling you to conduct spatial, environmental and energy performance evaluation of design proposals.
 You will acquire fundamental skills (technical, design and representation skills) through your personal experience of architectural space.

 - History and Theory of Architecture and Environmental Design

 - Environmental Design and Principles of Building Physics

 You will consolidate and apply the architectural and environmental principles and skills acquired in Year 1 to a wider context, moving from the personal space to the remit of the building and its surroundings.

 Year 3: Stepping out and Making

-In your year-long thesis project you will focus on the design, making and testing of a prototype/component, preparing you to step out into practice confident in the use of various environmental design and performance testing methods.
+In your year-long thesis project you will focus on the design of an architectural proposition, making and testing of prototype/component, preparing you to step out into practice with confidence in architectural and environmental design and the use of various advanced building performance prediction and testing tools.

 Typical subject areas will include: